 It remains imperative that no instructors, students, or staff members come to the CTA if they are COVID positive or are feeling unwell for any reason.
 Please stay home if you are feeling sick.

 Thank you for continually entrusting the CTA with your children, rest assured we have taken extensive measures to keep them safe.

 Find your voice.
 Develop your style.
 Reach high.

-- The CTA has been thoroughly cleaned in its entirety.
-5,800 square feet of studio space has been re-explored and re-imagined for our Better Together,Division with Vision strategies.
-The Facility will continue to be “deep cleaned” by a professional cleaning service once a week.
-Daily the CTA studios will be disinfected after each use.
+- CTA has been stripped down and cleaned in its entirety.
+5,800 square feet of studio space has been re-explored and re-imagined for our Better Together,Division with Vision The Facility is currently being “deep cleaned” by a cleaning services once a week, and the CTA acquired additional sanitizing materials that will be used after hours to safely disinfect entire studios after each use.

 - The CTA will operate according to state and local regulations, and best practices as new policies are created, we will adapt our operations to meet these new requirements.

 - The CTA will also consider community transmission rates in determining which activities and instructional strategies are appropriate.